renzsupnet/06_Weather_DashBoard/README.md

 ## Usage

 Either input a City in the search field or press one of the cities shown on the list to receive the weather forecast.
+A previous city search list element will be dynamically created and updated as you search more cities up to a maximum of 8 cities.

 ## Screenshots